redis/redis-doc/topics/acl.md

 ## Allowing the first-arg of an otherwise blocked command

+**Note: This feature is deprecated since Redis 7.0 and may be removed in the future.**

-Often the ability to exclude or include a command or a subcommand as a whole is not enough.
+Sometimes the ability to exclude or include a command or a subcommand as a whole is not enough.
 Many deployments may not be happy providing the ability to execute a `SELECT` for any DB, but may still want to be able to run `SELECT 0`.

-In such case I could alter the ACL of a user in the following way:
+In such case we could alter the ACL of a user in the following way:

     ACL SETUSER myuser -select +select|0

-I started by removing the `SELECT` command, and later added the allowed first-arg.
+We started by removing the `SELECT` command, and later added the allowed first-arg.
 Note that **it is not possible to do the reverse**, first-args can be only added, and not excluded, because it is possible that in the future new first-args may be added: it is a lot safer to specify all the first-args